epomeranz/about_you/README.md

 future updates:
 The Stacked packages I use in the MVVM architecture does not provide a good locator service for instances that need parameters for their constructor.
 At the moment the view is declaring the VM instead of using dependency inversion.
 In future apps I would like to explore getx and replace the locator service with dependency injection
+Otherwise this archtecture it's a good approach to a SOLID architecture.

 ## Live Demo